MicroNut99/MD-32X-RAM-Cart-32Bit/README.md

 <br>Works as MD RAM cart with the Sega 32X.
 <br>Supports 32Bit or LongWords.
 <br>
-<br>Ive included 32Bit Long Words Diagnostic ASM and BINs here
+<br>Included are bins for 32Bit Long Words Diagnostics.
+Read the Assembly code included using any txt editor.
-<br>These BINs will determine if the cart is loading and reading 32bit words from SRAM.
+<br>These BINs will determine if the cart is loading and reading 32bit words from SRAM correctly.
 <br>This will not work on the original design by MiGeRA.
 <br>https://github.com/MicroNut99/MD-32X-RAM-Cart-32Bit/blob/main/32XSRAM_Remixed_v01_Final32Bit.zip
 <br>